harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

 1. **Install ArgoCD:**

-   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://argo-cd.readthedocs.io/en/stable/getting_started/) documentation.
+   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [ArgoCD](https://argo-cd.readthedocs.io/en/stable/getting_started/) documentation.

 2. **Set Your GitHub Repository as a Source:**